UPDATED Tuesday, April 6, 2021

 - April 12: 30 years and older

 CVHHH’s vaccine team, led by Ashley Lafirira, RN, and Jodi Demell, LPN, is distributing the vaccine to individuals in the community currently active on CVHHH service who are homebound and unable to go in person to one of the state-run public clinics.
 We have partnered with local EMS crews, including Waterbury Ambulance, to reach all eligible homebound Central Vermonters, including those not receiving services from us.
 This is a critically important development in Vermont’s fight to eradicate COVID-19, and CVHHH is a proud partner in this effort.
 Please get your vaccine!

 If you are currently receiving services from CVHHH and are eligible to receive the vaccine, we will call you to schedule an appointment.
-If you have questions about eligibility for yourself or a family member or friend, please call 223-1878 and ask to speak with Emily McKenna.
+If you are not on service and have questions about eligibility for yourself or a family member or friend, please call 223-1878 and ask to speak with Emily McKenna.